Upland and lowland: Definitions

-Upland and lowland are portions of plain that are conditionally categorized by their elevation above the sea level.
+Upland and lowland are portions of a plain that are conditionally categorized by their elevation above the sea level.
 Lowlands are usually no higher than 200 m, while uplands are somewhere around 200 m to 500 m.
 On unusual occasions, certain lowlands such as the Caspian Depression lie below sea level.
+Uplands areas tend to spike into valleys and mountains, forming mountain ranges while lowland areas tend to be uniformly flat, although both can vary such as the Mongolian Plateau.

 Upland habitats are cold, clear and rocky whose rivers are fast-flowing in mountainous areas; lowland habitats are warm with slow-flowing rivers found in relatively flat lowland areas, with water that is frequently colored by sediment and organic matter.

 These classifications overlap with the geological definitions of "upland" and "lowland".
 In geology an "upland" is generally considered to be land that is at a higher elevation than the alluvial plain or stream terrace, which are considered to be "lowlands".
 The term "bottomland" refers to low-lying alluvial land near a river.

 Much freshwater fish and invertebrate communities around the world show a pattern of specialization into upland or lowland river habitats.
 Classifying rivers and streams as upland or lowland is important in freshwater ecology, as the two types of river habitat are very different, and usually support very different populations of fish and invertebrate species.